-Note that after you change the horn, you may need to cycle the power (turn it off and on).
+Note that after you change the horn, bell or any other sound effect, you may need to cycle the power (turn it off and on).
 And changing the default horn automatically changes the doppler recording on F5 too.
-We told you it's wizardry!

 MO-POWER